enternity/afflatus/Book/Network/PhysicalNetwork.md

 	- _Logical Addressing_ : Identify each device on internet work uniquely, the network layer defines an addressing scheme.

 4. **Transport Layer**
 - Provides services to the application layer and takes services from the network layer.
 It is responsible for the End to End delivery of the complete message.
+The transport layer also provides the acknowledgment of the successful data transmission and re-transmits the data if an error is found.
+- _**At sender's side**_ : formatted data from the upper layers, performs **Segmentation**, also  implement **F**

 # Different TCP  and UDP protocol
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEyNzcxNDY4NCwxNjk4Mjk2NjY5LDEyND
-A4Mzk4MzcsLTk2MzMyMDk5OCwxNzA3MjU1NDE5LC0xMzE1NzE4
-MzYwLC0xNDA5ODYzNjk5XX0=
+eyJoaXN0b3J5IjpbNTU1NDAxNTAyLDE2OTgyOTY2NjksMTI0MD
+gzOTgzNywtOTYzMzIwOTk4LDE3MDcyNTU0MTksLTEzMTU3MTgz
+NjAsLTE0MDk4NjM2OTldfQ==
 -->